CHMEX/VOTE2019/README.md

 # CHMEX Notary Node Proposal 2019

+### Voting Address: XXXXXXXXX
 ### Region EU:  Server: Switzerland
-## Voting Address: XXXXXXXXX

-I am CHMEX and a Komodo team member and operator of www.dextstats.info, which provides various useful tools like trading history, richlist lookup, address converter and pirate migration to name a few.
+I am CHMEX and a Komodo team member and operator of www.dextstats.info, which provides various useful tools like trading history, Richlist Lookup, Address converter and PIRATE Migration & Onboarding to name a few.
 Visit ww.dexstats.info to learn more.

 For the first time this election I would like to present myself as a candidate for Notary Node Election 2019 to operate a node in the EU region.
+I only run for one Region and one Node.

 # Why Vote for CHMEX Dexstats